SrinivasaraoNarne/Keras-Regression-house-data-KAGGLE/README.md

 * Evaluating model performance using key metrics like Mean Squared Error (MSE) and R².
 * Deploying the model for future predictions.
 ## Dataset
-The dataset used in this project is sourced from Kaggle and contains the following features:
+The dataset used in this project is sourced from Kaggle and contains the following feature attributes:
   * Numerical features: sqft_living, sqft_lot, bedrooms, bathrooms, etc.
   * Categorical features: zipcode, view, condition, etc.
   * Target variable: price (house price in USD).